l3iodeez/Pagevault/README.md

 ### Phase 6: Styling Cleanup and Seeding (1 day)

 In Phase 6 I will go through and revamp the styling from top to bottom.
 I will create seed data.
 I will also convert some of my React views to modal overlay forms.

 ### Bonus Features (TBD)
 - [ ] Prettify transitions
 - [ ] Simultaneous Editing
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Reminders
 - [ ] Changelogs for Notes
 - [ ] Pagination / infinite scroll for Notes Index
 - [ ] Multiple sessions